KoshmareG/hangman/README.md

 ### Add or change game words

-To add or change game words, change the text file `words.txt`
+To add or change game words, change the text file `words.txt`.

 ```
 hangman/data/words.txt
 ```

-The case of the words does not matter
+The case of the words does not matter.